ddevaraj/evidX/README.md

 # EvidX Source Code

-Here we put preliminary code for the EvidX project pertaining to various tasks.
+Here we put code for the EvidX project pertaining to various tasks.

-At present, this is only concerned with developing text classifiers for figure captions from molecular interaction papers, but we will provide more structure as we progress.
+- text classifiers for figure captions from molecular interaction papers.

-# Use of ElasticSearch to index word embeddings
+# Two ways of loading word embeddings

-This system uses word embeddings, but requires them to be loaded into an elastic search index (rather than loading them into memory).
+This system uses word embeddings which can be loaded directly into memory or from an elastic search index.
+Both functions are accomplished with the `rep_reader.py` module.

+## Building the ES index

-This can be accomplished with the `rep_reader.py` script by executing the following command:
+Build the ES index by executing the following command:

 ```
     python rep_reader.py --repfile <path/to/word/embedding/vec/file> --indexname 'elasticsearch-index-name-to-use'
 ```
-## Prerequisite data
+This provides a way of running the classfier on smaller machines (e.g., laptops) without having to load the whole embedding file which is helpful for debugging.

+## A prebuilt embedding file

 Here is a gzipped archive of a good molecular biology word embedding file.
 It is located on the ISI `NAS` filesystem at the following location: